-- If the unit is already in operation, while the fan is running, check for any unusual noises or vibrations. - With the fan off and the motor disconnected, locked out, and tagged out, check the general condition of the fan: - Inspect for any loose or missing bolts in the fan shaft bushing, the fan hub, and the fan shaft bearing(s). - Check the fan blades for looseness, first by twisting the blade by hand, and then by moving the blade tip up and down.
+- If the unit is already in operation, while the fan is running, check for any unusual noises or vibrations. - With the fan off and the fan motor disconnected, locked out, and tagged out, check the general condition of the fan: - Inspect for any loose or missing bolts in the fan shaft bushing, the fan hub, and the fan shaft bearing(s). - Check the fan blades for looseness, first by twisting the blade by hand, and then by moving the blade tip forward and back.
 There should be no play or slippage. - Inspect each blade for excessive scale build-up that could cause vibration. - Check each blade for any cracks.
 If cracks are found, the fan motor should be locked out until the fan is replaced.
 Contact your local BAC Representative for assistance. - Tip Clearance: Check the clearance between the tip of the blade and the fan cowl.
-The clearance should be between 1/8" and 1/2" for all models except the PF2/PC2-0406 and PF2/PC2-0412 which should be between 3/32" to 1/4". - Drain Holes: On hollow blades, the drain hole in the blade tip should be unobstructed.
-Tip: Use a piece of wire to probe the hole. - Blade Pitch: Check to ensure that the blades are all at the same pitch.
-If uncertain, measure the pitch with an inclinometer.
-All blades should be within -1/2° to 0° of each other. - Rotation: Turn the fan by hand to ensure that it moves freely with no rough spots, binding, or other malfunctions that could cause vibration or fan motor overload.
-While rotating the fan, check the blade tracking.
-All blades should track within a 1/2" band at any single point around the cowl. - Direction of Rotation: On initial start-up, or if the fan motor has been rewired, briefly energize the fan motor and note the direction of rotation.
-It should rotate in the direction indicated by the arrow on the fan cowl.
-On units with independent fan motors, check the rotation of each fan. - Operation: On initial start-up, run the fan in the manual position for several minutes, and check for any unusual noises or vibrations.
+The clearance should be between 3/16" to 1/4".

-DANGER: Do not perform any service on or near the fans, motors, and drives, or inside the unit without first ensuring that the fans and pumps are disconnected, locked out, and tagged out.
+DANGER: Rotating equipment will cause severe personal injury or death to persons who come in contact.
+Do not perform any service on or near the fans, motors, and drives, or inside the unit without first ensuring that the fans and pump motors are disconnected, locked out, and tagged out.